JupitersGhost/mirai-bot/README.md

 - `/status` - Operational status (ephemeral)
 - `/hello random` - Random greeting from Mirai
 - `/hello list` - List all available greetings
+- `/admin sync` - Admin-only command to prune stale commands and re-register the current set
+- Resilient startup with exponential backoff and safe command registration
+- Health server auto-falls forward to the next available port if 8788 is in use
 - Rotating status activities every 15 minutes
 - Health check endpoint at `/healthz`